ontochem/PFAS/toReproduceManuscriptData/README_stepsToReproduceManuscriptData.txt

 <a list of the compound Ids are provided following the above line for details refer the output file>

 ##################################
-// STEP 5: final results
+// STEP 5: final results: PFAS hits
 ##################################
 to get the values mentioned in the table 4, simply type "grep hits output.txt" in the terminal